M/S Belray

 Independent |

-Most of her complement abandoned the ship as several new fires had started aft on the poop deck, though some remained on board to help carry casualties to shore, but as the fires increased and the ammunition aft started to go off they all left the ship.
-Belray had been badly damaged but was repairable.
+Red hot pieces of iron and metal caused small fires aft, but were subsequently extinguished by those on board.
+However, as several new fires started aft on the poop deck, most of her complement abandoned the ship, while some remained on board to help carry casualties to shore, but when the fires increased and the ammunition aft started to go off they all left the ship.

 Sold in 1960 to Compania Naviera Soraya (Pateras Bros.
 Ltd., Piræus), Beirut and renamed Artigas, Lebanese flag.
 Sold in the spring of 1970 to West German breakers, arriving Hamburg on March 25.